-Pour the wine, lemonade and whisky in a large pitcher and mix well.
+- Pour the wine, lemonade and whiskey into a large pitcher and mix well.
 Set aside.

-Evenly distribute the fruit between six wide-mouth, pint-sized mason jars.
+- Evenly distribute the fruit between six wide-mouth (16 oz) mason jars*.

-Pour the wine mixture into the jars filling each to the 1 cup line.
-Give each a good stir and muddle the fruit just a bit.
+- Pour the wine mixture into the jars, filling each to the 1 cup line.
+Give each a good stir and muddle the fruit a bit.

-Screw the lids on and refrigerate for at least 4 hours (could make up to a day in advance).
+- Screw the lids on and refrigerate for at least 4 hours.

-When ready to serve add ice, top off with sparkling water and a slice of lemon.
+- When ready to serve, add ice and top off with sparkling water and a slice of lemon.

 Want more nutrition tips & recipes?